UK house price growth tops 1% for first time in a year -Nationwide

-LONDON, Jan 3 (Reuters) - British house prices rose in annual terms by more than 1% for the first time in 12 months in December, mortgage lender Nationwide said on Friday.
+LONDON, Jan 3 (Reuters) - British house prices rose in annual terms by more than 1% for the first time in 12 months in December, but uncertainty about Brexit is likely to weigh on the market again in 2020, mortgage lender Nationwide said on Friday.

 House prices increased by 1.4% compared with December 2018, Nationwide said, in line with the median forecast in a Reuters poll of economists.